GuiHue/kondor/README.md

 # LinuxCNC Config for groot2.0
 Repository for all things related to the linuxCNC and MESA based control system of my CNC router groot2.0

-_Status_: Experimental, exect substantial changes during setup.
+_Status_: Experimental, expect substantial changes during setup.
 In other words: For the love of all that is holy: Don't try this at home.
 It couldn't possibly be more broken and machine specific.

 ## About the machine
 * CNC router made from aluminium profile and plate based on a design by fraseserbruch.de